pusher/docs/channels/using-channels/device-compatibility.md

 - WebSockets
 - HTTP-based transports (streaming and polling)
-- Flash sockets {'(pusher-js < 3.0.0)'}
+- Flash sockets (pusher-js < 3.0.0)

 In the vast majority of cases, modern browsers will connect using WebSockets.
 For legacy browsers that do not support this API, we offer fallback mechanisms that either use Flash sockets, or an HTTP based transport.
 These alternative transports may also be used in scenarios where network connectivity is sub-optimal.

-Channels works on all major desktop and mobile browsers:
+Channels works on all major desktop and mobile browsers.

 Channels can also work in any framework that uses HTML views such as:

+- Titanium
+- PhoneGap
+- Trigger.io

-# Native mobile compatibility
+## Native mobile compatibility

 Channels WebSocket connections can be used by the mobile libraries available [here](/docs/channels/channels_libraries/libraries).
-In particular, we have native libraries for:
+In particular, we have native libraries for iOS and Android.

 These libraries only use the WebSocket connection, and don’t make use of the HTTP based transports.